calculix/ccx2paraview/README.md

 # Calculix to Paraview converter (frd to vtk/vtu)

 Converts [CalculiX](http://www.dhondt.de/) .frd-file to view and postprocess calculation results in [Paraview](https://www.paraview.org/).
-For each output interval generates separate file - it makes possible to animate time history.
 Generates Mises and Principal components for stress and strain tensors.

+The script generates separate file for each output interval - it makes possible to animate time history. **Caution!** If you have 300 time steps in the FRD, there will be 300 VTU files.
+If you need one file - write output only for one step in you CalculiX model.

+I'm testing the script and trying to reduce processing time as much as possible.
+As for me now it's quite optimized and fast.
+But Python itself is slower than C/C++.
+Here we can do nothing, so, for example, [Calmed converter](https://www.salome-platform.org/forum/forum_12/126338563) must be faster - another question is if it's able to convert any model.
+This script should.

 <br/><br/>